eemebarbe/react-firebase-essentials/README.md

 Features:

 - Modern authentication UI flows have already been built out, it's as simple as plugging in your Firebase API keys.
+Email, Facebook and Google are all included methods.
 - Basic security rules have already been written for the database.
 - It's built entirely with React Hooks and the new Context API.
 Built on top of Create-React-App.
 - Also includes Push Notifications